Biostatistics with R

 We now create five vectors of different data types and put them together as a list using "list" command as shown below.

-While creating a list with these objects, it is useful to give each one of them an explicit name:
+While creating a list with these objects, it is useful to give each one of them an explicit name.
+In the example below, we store the variable "expt_name" as "name", variable "sample_length" as "length" and the variable "sample_weight" as "weight" in the list:

 > alis <- list(name=expt_name, length=sample_length, weight=sample_weight,